May 18, 2015

 “Balance your checkbook.”

 The monthly reconciliation of your check book is a basic defense against fraud.
 You are the person who most accurately knows what checks you have written, who should be making automatic debits or credits to your account, and what ATM and debit card transactions you have made.
 Keep accurate records and balance your account when you receive your monthly statement.
 At Community State Bank, we will assist you in researching any errors.
-If you need help in learning how to keep track of your account, contact your Relationship Manager.
+If you need help in learning how to keep track of your account, contact your Commercial or Personal Banker.

 “A place for everything and everything in its place”